opentext-idol/idol-tutorials/tutorials/introduction/containers/DOCKER_DEPLOY.md

     ./deploy.sh up -d
     ```

-- When the containers start, you can point to IDOL Admin for Content on <http://idol-docker-host:9100/a=admin> or IDOL Community on <http://idol-docker-host:9030/a=admin>.
+When the containers start, you can point to IDOL Admin for Content on <http://idol-docker-host:9100/a=admin>.

 ## Mount a shared folder